-- Mondays from 1:00-2:00 pm and Wednesdays from 12:00-3:00 pm - By appointment (send me an email with times/days that you can meet). - I also have an open-door policy if I am in my office, please feel free to come in and ask questions.

-Course Web Site: Go to https://chemistry.illinois.edu/clc; select "Course Web Sites" (on the left menu); click the link for "Chemistry 204".
+- Mondays, Wednesdays, and Fridays from 12:00-2:00 pm. - By appointment (please send me an email with times/days that you can meet). - I also have an open-door policy if I am in my office, please feel free to come in and ask questions. - Course Web Site: Go to https://chemistry.illinois.edu/clc; select "Course Web Sites" (on the left menu); click the link for "Chemistry 204".
 Class announcements will be posted and the site includes links to the online homework (OWL), course information, TA information, lecture slides, and the gradebook